ckunte/sacs_st/README.md

 ### From package control (recommended)

-With this package now available from [Package Control][pkg] `sacs_st` can be installed from directly within Sublime Text 3.
+With this package now available from [Package Control][pkg] `sacs_st` can be installed from directly within Sublime Text.
 Here is how:

 1. From _Tools_, select _Install Package Control..._ (skip step if installed)
 2. From _Preferences > Package Control > Install Package_, search for `sacs` and select